IV.

 because he seems to understand the trees

-and plants and other creatures, his touch heals,
+and plants and other creatures, heals by touch,

 But, I know Declan and believe them wrong